-(1) Amounts reported represent bonus amounts paid in the sole discretion of our board of directors.
+(1) Amounts reported represent bonus amounts paid in the discretion of our board of directors or our Compensation Committee.

-(2) This amount represents the aggregate fair value of stock awards computed as of the issuance date of each stock award in accordance with Financial Accounting Standards Board Accounting Standards Codification No. 718, Compensation-Stock Compensation, or FASB ASC Topic 718, rather than amounts paid to or realized by the named individual.
+(2) Amounts reported represent the aggregate incremental fair value of stock awards computed in accordance with Financial Accounting Standards Board Accounting Standards Codification No. 718, Compensation-Stock Compensation, or FASB ASC Topic 718, resulting from the acceleration of vesting of such stock awards in connection with the Business Combination (the "Incremental Stock Award Acceleration Fair Value").